-The age of social media is alive and well and with so many companies choosing to spend their marketing budget on digital rather than traditional marketing you should be aware of some increasingly popular forms of advertising on social media.
+The age of social media is alive and well.
+With so many companies choosing to spend their marketing budget on digital rather than traditional marketing, you should be aware of some increasingly popular forms of advertising on social media.
 These new methods of reaching potential leads can even become part of your social media strategy for hotels.

 Influencer marketing is gaining popularity as channels like Instagram keep increasing the number of users.
-An influencers is someone with a substantial social media following of 1,000 or more and an active and loyal fan base.
+An influencer is someone with a substantial social media following of 1,000 or more and an active and loyal fan base.
 These users are the key evangelist who can help you grow brand awareness and may lead to conversions.
-A major attraction of teaming up with the right influencers is that although their following is on the smaller end when compared to celebrities, they have access to qualified leads for your business.
-Usually, if an influencers is in a niche market this will yield a high rate of return since these users are difficult to pinpoint without the help of an influencer.
-Many of these accounts put out quality content that is extremely valuable for their audience and because of this, their followers trust them.
-They may even trust them more than a celebrity because they are aware of celebrity endorsement so they might not truly believe that their favorite celebrity buys into the service or product they are advertising.
+A significant attraction of teaming up with the right influencers is that although their following is on the smaller end when compared to celebrities, they have access to qualified leads for your business.
+Usually, if an influencer is in a niche market, this will yield a high rate of return since these users are difficult to pinpoint without the help of an influencer.
+Many of these accounts put out quality content that is extremely valuable for their audience, and because of this, their followers trust them.
+They may even trust them more than a celebrity because they are aware of celebrity endorsement, so they might not honestly believe that their favorite star buys into the service or product they are advertising.

-So now that you know what an influence can do for you, let's talk about how you can team up with one.
-First you'll want to find someone who speaks to your audience.
+So now that you know what influencers can do for you, let's talk about how you can team up with one.
+First, you'll want to find someone who speaks to your audience.
 Any person who does not immediately bring your brand to mind when scrolling through their past post should automatically be disqualified from the running.
-With a campaign like this, you are looking for quality over quantity so make sure you have the right spokesperson for your brand.
+With a campaign like this, you are looking for quality over quantity, so make sure you have the right spokesperson for your brand.
 After you've pinpointed your modern-day brand ambassador, make sure their engagement is authentic.
-Many people buy followers but when you scroll to their posts the likes and comments on each post is very low.
+Many people buy followers, but when you scroll to their posts, the likes and comments on each post are very low.
 If that is the case, walk away.
-No matter how impressive that number of followers or subscriber is remember that a robot will never buy your product or service.
-Since you want someone to represent your brand you should look at your followers to see if anyone who already buys into your service or product would be a good fit as an influencer.
+No matter how impressive that number of followers or subscribers is, remember that a robot will never buy your product or service.
+Since you want someone to represent your brand, you should look at your followers to see if anyone who already buys into your service or product would be a good fit as an influencer.
 Another way of finding a good fit is to scroll through relevant hashtags to find the right person.
-If you cannot decide who is a good fit for your brand you can hire an agency to match you with several influencers to run your campaign; of course they charge a percentage of the influencer's fee for their service but you can be sure that you will be matched with a quality influencer using a service like Klear.
+If you cannot decide who is a good fit for your brand, you can hire an agency to match you with several influencers to run your campaign.
+They typically charge a percentage of the influencer's fee for their service, but you can be sure that you will be matched with a quality influencer using a service like Klear.

-Remember to give your influencer room for creativity, after all they know their audience best.
-Be aware that the FCC requires all paid endorsements to be disclose, however, how it's done is up to you.
+Remember to give your influencer room for creativity.
+They know their audience best.
+Be aware that the FCC requires all paid endorsements to be disclosed, however, how it's done is up to you.
 Many people use the hashtags #ad or #sponsored while others choose scripts along the lines of "I've partnered up with X to..." or "In my recent collaboration with X.."
-Whatever you choose to go with is fine as long as it is clear that it is sponsored content.
+Whatever you decide to go with is fine as long as it is clear that it is sponsored content.